 You can look for work experience in places such as:

 - public health departments.

 Voluntary or paid work in other areas such as nursing, social work, care work, mental health work or services for individuals with disabilities is also useful.
 Check with individual institutions for the extent and type of experience they're looking for.

 Experience as a research assistant is also relevant and it's helpful to have a good balance of experience in both academic and applied health areas.
 Getting some experience working under the supervision of a qualified health psychologist within the NHS is also valuable.

 At stage 2, health psychology trainees are expected to source their own two-year supervised practice placement.

-Many health psychologists are employed by NHS England, NHS Scotland, NHS Wales or Health and Social Care in Northern Ireland (HSC).
-Opportunities are available in a range of professional contexts, including:
+Typical employers include the NHS and Health and Social Care in Northern Ireland (HSC).
+However, opportunities are available in a range of professional contexts, including:

 Look for job vacancies at:

 There are opportunities to specialise in areas of health psychology, usually based on the type of health condition, e.g. eating disorders, drug abuse or addictive behaviours.
-At consultant level your workload could be quite broad, supporting multiple teams or a department.
-Alternatively, it could be very specific, focusing on pain management, for example.
+At consultant level your workload may be quite broad, supporting multiple teams or a department.
+Alternatively, it may be very specific, focusing on pain management, for example.